 - translation policy

-For PhD projects starting in 2021, we particularly welcome proposals on lay use of machine translation, and on machine translation as a professional tool in video game localization.
+For PhD projects starting in 2022, we particularly welcome proposals on lay use of machine translation, and on any aspect of the history of the translation industry.
 See our call for PhD proposals for 2021-2022.
 Translation technologies is a fast-growing area of research and teaching in the School of Modern Languages.
 Find out more about our technology partnerships.

 - PhD Project, The Michael Hamburger Archive: Mediating European Literature.
 AHRC Collaborative Doctoral Partnership with the British Library, 2020-2023.
 Bristol supervisors: Dr Rebecca Kosick and Dr Steffan Davies (German).
 British Library supervisors: Rachel Foss and Pardaad Chamsaz.

 - Women subtitlers in the UK film industry, 1931-1949.
 British Academy funded, 2018-2020.
 PI: Dr Carol O’Sullivan

 - Literary Translation Workshops: Evaluating Social Impact and Global Possibilities.
 Funded by ESRC Impact Acceleration Account, 2020.
 PI: Dr Ruth Bush.